 ![]() |

-ph by Matej Grgić |
+| ph by Matej Grgić |

 Manja Ristić, born in Belgrade in 1979, is a violinist, sound artist, published poet, curator, and researcher whose work bridges classical training with radical sonic exploration.
 A graduate of the Belgrade Academy of Music and the Royal College of Music in London, she has performed widely across Europe and North America, collaborating with conductors, multimedia artists, poets, and theatre and film directors.
 Over the past decade, her focus has shifted toward interdisciplinary sound research, field recording, and experimental radio arts, with commissions from ORF musikprotokoll, INA GRM, Radiophrenia, Radio Art Zone, Kunstradio—Radiokunst, Radio Belgrade, Semi-Silent, and others.
-Her work is published internationally on labels including LINE, Rekem, Erstwhile, Unfathomless, tsss tapes, Wabi‑Sabi Tapes, DASA tapes, Inexhaustible Editions, Skupina, Flag Day, Okla, and Naviar Records.
+Her work is published internationally on labels including LINE, Rekem, Erstwhile, Sawyer Editions, Unfathomless, tsss tapes, Wabi‑Sabi Tapes, DASA tapes, Flung, Kamizdat, Inexhaustible Editions, Skupina, Flag Day, Okla, and Naviar Records.
 She is also a founding member of CENSE — Central European Network for Sonic Ecologies.

 Ristić has received numerous awards, including recognition for solo and chamber classical music, a shortlist for the Académie Charles Cros Sélection Musiques Expérimentales 2024, an honourable mention from the Phonurgia Nova Awards, and a Golden Award for extended media from the Association of Fine Artists of Serbia.